-Traditionally, a great CV had no gaps with a focus on one specific area.
+Traditionally, a great resume had no gaps with a focus on one specific area.
 This is no longer something that should leave job seekers worried.
 Technological advances have completely revolutionized the job market and how workers fit in the marketplace.
 Today, freelance workers can perform a wide variety of different roles across many industries.
 Gone are the days of freelancer roles being reserved for artists and other creative workers.

-Remember, not everything you have ever done needs to go on your CV.
+Remember, not everything you have ever done needs to go on your resume.
 Picking what is im- portant for the job you are applying for is what really matters.
 If you have worked a lot of freelancing gigs, focus on the ones that honed your skills in areas that will apply to the job position you are hoping to fill.
 Go through job descriptions carefully.
 Do your research and figure out what the position entails, not just with the company that you are hoping to join.
-If you have a thorough understanding of the position you are looking to fill, you can craft your CV to be specific to the position while culling the best attributes from your past.
+If you have a thorough understanding of the position you are looking to fill, you can craft your resume to be specific to the position while culling the best attributes from your past.

-But be careful how you list your freelancing experience.
-If you had a gig that lasted a very short period of time, only mention it on your CV if the experience was highly relevant to the new position.
+But be careful how you list your freelance experience.
+If you had a gig that lasted a very short period of time, only mention it on your resume if the experience was highly relevant to the new position.
 Likewise, if you had a gig that lasted longer but was not relevant to the new job, you should leave it off and focus on the gigs that make you seem like a stronger, more suitable fit.
 Highlight some of the clients you worked with in the past.
 You can really impress your soon-to-be new employer by displaying the names of satisfied clients, especially if some of them are well respected companies.

 Freelancing shows that you’re a self-starter, so it’s important you highlight that quality.
 Depending on the length of your freelance work, you can either list each assignment separately or put all your freelance jobs under one title (tip: if you have several clients, create a company name for yourself and list all freelance work under it).